HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 **PDMP Responder**: PDMP Responder is a health IT system that accepts a request from a PDMP Requestor and responds to the request with a controlled substance history for the patient.
 Real-world examples of such health IT systems include intermediary gateways such as Appriss, RxCheck, State HIEs and State PDMP systems.

-**Note**: PDMP Responders which are acting as intermediaries provide additional value add services such being able to query multiple State PDMP systems, analytics which provide additional information for the Provider requesting the information.
+**Note**: PDMP Responders, which act as intermediaries, provide additional services such as being able to query multiple State PDMP systems for analytics which generates additional information for the Provider.
 The fact that a PDMP Responder is an intermediary or if it is the actual State PDMP system is transparent to the PDMP Requestor and is more of a deployment architecture.

 {% include img.html img="abstract-model.png" caption="Figure 2: PDMP Abstract Model and Actors" %}